 Eli and Abby have four kids together, one more than the three-child families they both grew up in.

 Three years after eloping, Eli and Abby welcomed the birth of their first daughter in 2011, Ava Frances.
 Lucy Thomas was then born in 2013, followed by Caroline Olivia in 2015.
-Then like something out of a movie script, the couple’s fourth child and first son — Charles “Charlie” Elisha — was born on Super Bowl Sunday in 2018.
+Then like something out of a movie script, the couple's fourth child and first son -- Charles Elisha -- was born on Super Bowl Sunday in 2018.
 While finishing a playoff run with a Super Bowl win is great, finishing with the arrival of a new baby is pretty good too!

 The four-time Pro Bowl quarterback told Giants.com in 2014 the role of fatherhood was far more important than any role on the gridiron.